gdbc/CII/README.md

 That's it, you're done and ready to initialize jobs via adding/editing BAT tests to the git repo or by adding modules to puppets git repo.
 This will trigger the post-commit script which in turn will trigger the cii-run job on the jenkins server.

-The cron job on the repo server(cron-yum-repo-sync.sh) will sync from upstream yum repos.
+The cron job on the repo server[cron-yum-repo-sync.sh](https://github.com/gdbc/CII/blob/master/cii/yum-repo/cron-yum-repo-sync.sh) will sync from upstream yum repos.

 The cron jobs on the pulp server (pulp-env-diff-check-dev.py, pulp-env-diff-check-uat.py, pulp-env-diff-check-prd.py… or one for each environment) will sync from the repo server and diff against the pulp repositories where if it finds a diff for dev(between 7_master and 7_dev), diff to uat(between 7_dev and 7_uat) and lastly diff to prd(between 7_uat to 7_prd).